 Occasionally we structure leases with forward sale provisions - typically for a portion of a farm where a house and/or significant farm infrastructure (barns, equipment sheds, grain storage bins, etc.) are located, and typically within 1 to 5 years after the commencement of the lease.
 While the contracted sale price is consummated, it has generally been calculated to give us an acceptable rate of return and limits the costs and risks of owning such buildings on an open-ended basis.
-Presently, only 2 of our owned farms (Money Creek and Hidden Pasture) have such a provision.
+Presently, 4 of our owned farms have such a provision.